WCF has more than 100 years of extensive workers’ compensation experience, knowledge, and resources.

 DO YOU HAVE AN OFFICE IN IDAHO?

 Yes!
-WCF Insurance's Idaho office is located in Boise with professionals with decades of local experience.
+WCF Insurance's Idaho office is located in Meridian with professionals with decades of local experience.
 Our Idaho office is staffed with underwriting, claims, safety, and sales professionals while utilizing the expertise of others in the home office when needed.

 WCF Insurance has preferred medical providers to deliver quality medical care at discounted rates.
 Our network of medical providers in Idaho not only contains overall healthcare costs, but it does so without sacrificing the quality of necessary care injured employees need.
 In addition, our network of hospitals, clinics, and physicians understand occupational injuries and the concerns of injured employees and their employers.

 WHAT MAKES WCF INSURANCE DIFFERENT THAN OTHER IDAHO WORKERS' COMPENSATION COVERAGE PROVIDERS?